techidaily/site-sim-unlock/source/_posts/in-2024-what-does-enter-puk-code-mean-and-why-did-the-sim-get-puk-blocked-on-honor-100-device-by-drfone-android.md

 Your mobile phone display can say “PIN blocked” or "Enter PUK code."
 PUK stands for PIN Unblocking Key in the PUK code.
 The PUK code is seldom given to you when you receive your membership in the US.
 Contact Your Honor 100 provider's customer support if you don't know your PUK code.

-## Part 1: Why Was My Sim Card Blocked?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15Ju8Cb4UZ8?si=5wdiQXdz1BOxIkDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Why Was My Sim Card Blocked?

 ### 1\.
 3 times incorrect Pin entered